 Building on visioning work by the Lee Highway community in 2016, the County is leading a multi-year community planning process that takes a closer look at the long-term goals for this important corridor and its surrounding areas.
 This vision calls for Lee Highway to become a walkable, urban main street with a string of neighborhood activity centers between Rosslyn and East Falls Church, along with new transportation and housing options, better public spaces and more.
 The study area includes properties along the Lee Highway frontage with commercial and multi-family uses, as well as several discrete areas of low-density residential uses.

 Housing Conservation District

-Status: In process, County Board to consider recommendations in 2020
+Status: In process.
+Community engagement coming in 2020.
+County Board to consider recommendations in 2021

 Missing Middle Housing Study

 Status: Pre-planning.
 Draft scoping document under review.
 First of three phases to kick off in second quarter of 2020

 The Missing Middle Housing Study, anticipated to start in 2020, will explore if and how missing middle homes could help address Arlington’s limited housing supply and inadequate housing choices.
 Missing middle housing types—such as duplexes and triplexes—are currently restricted in many neighborhoods by Arlington’s land use policy and Zoning Ordinance.
 Barriers to building missing middle housing impede the County’s ability to increase its overall supply of housing and provide more choices at a broader range of price points.